 Exam Pattern:

-• Preliminary exam consists of objective questions.
+- Preliminary exam: Includes 2 papers and consists of objective questions.

-• Personality exam (Interview)
+- Personality exam (Interview)

 Approach:

-• Creating a realistic study plan.
+- Create a realistic study plan

-• Focus on conceptual clarity.
+- Focus on conceptual clarity

-• Practicing mock tests and regular revision.
+- Practise mock tests and regular revision

-• Practicing answer writing
+- Practise answer writing

 3. Graduate Aptitude Test in Engineering (GATE)